laardee/OpenTripPlanner-data-container/README.md

 This new opentripplanner image will automatically use the graph and configuration from the storage location where the build's end result was stored at.

+13. `storage:cleanup`

+Keeps 10 latest versions of the data in storage and removes the rest.

 ### otp-data-tools

 Contains tools for gtfs manipulation, such as One Bus Away gtfs filter.
 OBA filter tool version 1.3.9 is embedded into this repository.